 Being touched by illness affects us in different ways.
 Many people want to give back to the community and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-To qualify as a physiotherapist, an individual must obtain an entry-level degree from an accredited Physical Therapy Program.
-The current entry-level degree in Canada is a Masters in Physiotherapy.
+To qualify as a physiotherapist, individuals must obtain an entry-level degree from an accredited Physical Therapy Program.
+The current entry-level degree in Canada is a Master of Physical Therapy.
 They must be a member in good standing with the College of Physiotherapists of Ontario.
-A certificate from a recognized program in Occupational Therapy/Physical Therapy Assistant training is preferred for all Rehabilitation Assistants.
+A certificate from an accredited program in Occupational Therapy/Physical Therapy Assistant training is preferred for all Rehabilitation Assistants.

-Our staff physiotherapists are heavily involved in student education.
-We have physiotherapy student collective agreements with the University of Toronto, McMaster University, Queens University and the University of Western Ontario and physiotherapy assistant student collective agreements with Humber College and Centennial College.
-We accept about 120 physiotherapy and physiotherapy assistant students per year.
-We also accept placements with the University of Toronto's Ontario Internationally Educated Physiotherapy Bridging (OIEPB) program.
-Our physiotherapists are heavily involved in the Structured Clinical Sessions, on-campus labs as well as lecture.
-Physiotherapists are also involved in interprofessional education such as in the DOCH 1 and 2 interviews with medical students.
+Our staff physiotherapists and physiotherapy assistants are heavily involved in student education.
+We have physiotherapy student collective agreements with several academic sites including the University of Toronto, McMaster University, Queens University, and the University of Western Ontario.
+We also have several physiotherapy assistant student collective agreements including Humber College and Centennial College.
+Every year, we have physiotherapy and physiotherapy assistant student placements and placements with the University of Toronto's Ontario Internationally Educated Physiotherapy Bridging (OIEPB) program.
+Our physiotherapist and physiotherapy assistants are also involved with teaching at academic sites and they continue their professional education through a variety of professional development courses.

 Lakshmi Matmari, Student Fieldwork Coordinator – Toronto WesternEmail: firstname.lastname@example.org